RISHABH1270/Kubernetes_Cheatsheet/README.md

 ## ⚙️ Managing Contexts (Clusters)

-Lists all available contexts and highlights the current one with a *.
+Lists all available contexts and manage access to multiple clusters and highlights the current one with a *.
 ```bash
 kubectl config get-contexts
 ```